Kuadrant/kuadrant-operator/config/install/README.md

 > Note: for multiple clusters, it would make sense to do the installation via a tool like [argocd](https://argo-cd.readthedocs.io/en/stable/).
 For other methods of addressing multiple clusters take a look at the [kubectl docs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)

+> Note: this document focuses on AWS integration for DNS.
+If you want to use a different provider, there are examples under the [configure directory](https://github.com/Kuadrant/kuadrant-operator/tree/main/config/install/configure)

 ## Basic Installation

 This first step will install just Kuadrant at a given released version (post v1.x) in the `kuadrant-system` namespace and the Sail Operator.
 There will be no credentials/dns providers configured (This is the most basic setup but means TLSPolicy and DNSPolicy will not be able to be used).